BlueBrain/BluePyEModel/README.rst

 * ``plotting``: reads the models and runs the optimisation protocols and/or validation protocols on them.
 Then, plots the resulting traces along the e-feature scores and parameter distributions.
 * ``exporting``: read the parameter of the best models and export them in files that can be used either in NEURON or for circuit building.

 These six steps are to be run in order as for example validation cannot be run if no models have been stored.
-Steps "validation", "plotting" and "exporting" are optional.
-Step "extraction" can also be optional in the case where the file containing the protocols and optimisation targets is created by hand or if it is obtained from an older project.
+Steps ``validation``, ``plotting`` and ``exporting`` are optional.
+Step ``extraction`` can also be optional in the case where the file containing the protocols and optimisation targets is created by hand or if it is obtained from an older project.

 Schematics of BluePyEModel classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~